grikdotnet/docker_articles/docker_mac.md

 Docker myths and receipts.
-Mac troubles
+Mac OS X
 ========

-Tired to type `$ docker full_command` every time?
-Set up the [bash-completion с дополнением docker](http://stackoverflow.com/questions/26132451) and enjoy.
+* VMWare Fusion and Parallels Desktop are better then VirtualBox in performance and stability.

-If you have a general experience in unixes, it is recommended to install a VirtualBox [test build](https://www.virtualbox.org/wiki/Testbuilds) and update it periodically rather then using the one from the Docker Toolbox.
+* At the moment of writing the Kinematic app sometimes can't do the work.
+If you have general experience in unix and want to use Virtual Box, I recommended installing a [test build](https://www.virtualbox.org/wiki/Testbuilds) and update it periodically rather than using a VirtualBox installed with the Docker Toolbox.
+Maybe it will get fixed later.

+* Tired to type `$ docker full_command` every time?
+Set up the [bash-completion with docker extension](http://stackoverflow.com/a/26132452) and enjoy.

-Docker-machine is a nice tool.
+* Docker-machine is a nice tool.
 Use it to create a Docker virtual machine and open a terminal.

 ```
 airgri:~ gri$ docker-machine create --driver virtualbox dev